claire-puppylove/dnd-5e-dpr-tactics-calculator/README.md

 However, I wanted to list all my different spells and attacks and even considered doing combinations of attacks across different rounds of combat.
 Say you spend a round casting a debuff spell, how much is that going to increase DPR in future rounds?
 Or perhaps you're up against an enemy with legendary resistances and you need to calculate how many attacks is it going to take you to do some good damage with saving throw spells, or perhaps you should stick to attack roll spells...

-Oh! not to mention, lots of DPR calculators assume that you're not casting spells that do damage on a miss.
+Oh!
+Not to mention, lots of DPR calculators assume that you're not casting spells that do damage on a miss.

 So I made my own.
 I present to you the **DPR Tactics Calculator**.